The story of Esther, where sacred and secular history meetWritten by Subby Szterszky

 These additions to Esther can be found in the Apocrypha, the collection of intertestamental writings appended to certain translations of the Bible.
 However, from the earliest times, the majority of Jewish and Christian scholars have recognized these amendments for what they are, the work of a later hand with a specific agenda in view, and not an integral part of the original inspired text of Esther.

-While the motive behind such a revisionist enterprise may be understandable, it is in fact self-defeating.
+While the motive behind such a revisionist effort may be understandable, it is in fact self-defeating.
 In trying to spiritualize Esther, it only serves to undercut the story’s underlying message: God works through any and all means, both ordinary and extraordinary.
-He doesn’t require human intervention to make His activities appear more holy.
+He doesn’t require human intervention to make his activities appear more holy.

 Esther and the ancient Greeks

-Esther herself had nothing to do with the ancient Greeks, but her royal husband Ahasuerus – better known outside the Bible as Xerxes I – was a different story altogether.
+Esther had nothing to do with the ancient Greeks, but her husband Ahasuerus – better known outside the Bible as Xerxes I – was another story.
 Xerxes ruled the Achaemenid Persian Empire at its greatest extent, stretching from India across Central Asia, up into Eastern Europe around the Black Sea, down through the Levant and into North Africa along the Nile.
-It was one of the largest contiguous land empires in history, certainly the largest by far up to that time.
+It was one of the largest contiguous land empires in history, certainly the largest up to that time.
 And Xerxes was looking to expand it by adding Greece to his huge collection of 127 conquered provinces.

-The Greeks, however, had different ideas.
-A small Greek contingent led by the Spartans held off the massive Persian army at Thermopylae, inflicting disproportionately heavy losses before succumbing to the weight of numbers.
-In so doing, they indirectly bought the Athenians and their allies more time to retreat and avoid annihilation, before they managed to regroup and destroy the Persian navy at Salamis, and then the Persian army at Plataea.
-Having suffered the worst reversal in his expansionist career, Xerxes retreated to Persia, angry and sullen.
+The Greeks, however, had other ideas.
+A small Greek contingent led by the Spartans held off the massive Persian army at Thermopylae, inflicting disproportionate losses before succumbing to the weight of numbers.
+In so doing, they bought the Athenians and their allies more time to retreat and avoid annihilation, before they managed to regroup and destroy the Persian navy at Salamis, and then the Persian army at Plataea.
+Xerxes, having suffered the worst reversal in his expansionist career, retreated to Persia angry and sullen.